illinoistech-itm/jhajek/itmo-444-544/mp2/444/mp2.md

 For this assignment you can make these assumptions

-* Start by copying your code from week-09 into a directory named: **mp1**
+* Start by copying your code from **mp1** into a directory named: **mp2**
   * `create-env.sh`, `destroy-env.sh`, and `install-env.sh`
-  * Along with the provided `app.js` and `index.html`
+  * Along with the provided `app.js` and `index.html` -> Use the app.js provided in the jhajek sample code repo
 * We will all be using `us-east-2` as our default region - update this if needed in your `aws configure`
 * That the access keys are already created and not needed in this script
 * You will use the security-group has been already created and all of the proper ports are open
   * You will in your create-env.sh script provide the creation of two more security groups for the database ingress and egress
-* Use AWS Secrets to retrieve username and password for the Maria SQL Database
-  * When creating the RDS instance use the retrieved secrets values for `master-user-password` and `master username`

 ## Deliverable

-Create a folder named: `mp1` under your class folder in the provided private repo.
+Create a folder named: `mp2` under your class folder in the provided private repo.
 Try not to leave uneeded files, samples, or old code commented out in your assignments.
 Make it clean.

 * A script named: `create-env.sh`
-  * In addition to the previous weeks requirements, you will need to deploy the following:
-  * 1 RDS instance
-    * size `db.t3.micro`
-    * engine `mariadb`
-    * ~~master-user-password `cluster168`~~
-    * ~~master username `wizard`~~
-    * --db-name `customers`
-  * Create 1 RDS read-replica
-  * One auto-scaling group
-    * 1 launch configuration
-    * Min 2, max 5, desired 3
 * A script named: `destroy-env.sh`
   * This script will terminate **all** infrastructure you have created and **must work**
 * A script named: `install-env.sh`
-  * We will clone our sample JavaScript application
-  * Install dependencies
-  * Run at infrastructure boot time
+* All needed policy and dynamodb schema files (see example code repo)

 ### create-env.sh